Edmonia Lewis: Later career

+In 1872, Edmonia was summoned to Peterboro, New York, to sculpt wealthy abolitionist Gerrit Smith, a project conceived by his friends.
+Smith was not pleased and what Lewis completed was a sculpture of the clasped hands of Gerrit and his beloved wife Ann.
+A major coup in her career was participating in the 1876 Centennial Exposition in Philadelphia.
+For this, she created a monumental 3,015-pound marble sculpture, The Death of Cleopatra, portraying the queen in the throes of death, which was her largest and most significant sculpture.

 A testament to Lewis's renown as an artist came in 1877, when former U.S. President Ulysses S. Grant commissioned her to do his portrait.
-He sat for her as a model and was pleased with her finished piece.
-She also contributed a bust of Massachusetts abolitionist senator Charles Sumner to the 1895 Atlanta Exposition.
+He sat for her as a model and was pleased with the finished piece.
+She also contributed a bust of Massachusetts abolitionist Senator Charles Sumner to the 1895 Atlanta Exposition.

 In the late 1880s, neoclassicism declined in popularity, as did the popularity of Lewis's artwork.
 She continued sculpting in marble, increasingly creating altarpieces and other works for Catholic patrons.
 A bust of Christ, created in her Rome studio in 1870, was rediscovered in Scotland in 2015.
-In the art world, she became eclipsed by history, and lost fame.
+In the art world, Lewis was eclipsed by new styles and lost recognition.
 By 1901 she had moved to London.
 (Note: The 1901 British census lists her as lodging at 37 Store Street, Holborn, supported by "own means".
 She gives her age as 59, her occupation as "Artist (modeller)", and her birthplace as "India".)

 The events of her later years are not known.